International Driving License in Albania

 Top Destinations of Albania

-Albania is slowly becoming a popular tourist destination every year, despite being isolated for so long.
+This foreign country is slowly becoming a popular tourist destination every year, despite being isolated for so long.
 With its historical sites, stunning sceneries, and welcoming people, travelers will indeed have a great time traveling across the country.
-And to get to these destinations, you would need to have your passport, driver's license, and your International Driver's Permit in Albania.

 Butrint National Park